aminmr/k8s-implementation/ingress/nginx-ingress/README.md

     server kmaster3 192.168.32.30:30540 check fall 3 rise 2
 ```

-first clone the repositroy and checkout to the latest release branch(By the time of writing this document the latest lelease was v2.1):
+First clone the repository and checkout to the latest release branch(By the time of writing this document the latest release was v2.1 ):

 ```bash
 git clone https://github.com/nginxinc/kubernetes-ingress/